markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 Similar to App Service, you can implement a TLS certificate in Application Gateway by either configuring it directly on the resource, or via a Key Vault secret.
 As before, I recommend using a Key Vault to decouple management of the certificate from configuration of the resource.

-Here's an example of how you might configure an Application Gateway to use a certificate from a Key Vault via Bicep:
+Here's a partial example of how you might configure an Application Gateway to use a certificate from a Key Vault via Bicep:

 ```powershell
 param location string = resourceGroup().location